-Those charged with governance are responsible for overseeing the registered entity's financial reporting process.
+The responsible entities of the registered entity are responsible for overseeing the registered entity's financial reporting process.

 Auditor's responsibilities for the audit of the Financial Report

 Our objectives are to obtain reasonable assurance about whether the financial report as a whole is free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with the Australian Auditing Standards will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of this financial report.